Interaction energies in paranematic colloids: Introduction and main results

-\end{theorem} \begin{remark} In the other regime we will consider, in the limit $\e \to 0^+$ for fixed separation $b = O(1)$ as $\e \to 0^+$, we will only provide the formal asymptotics, in Section~\ref{s.O1separation} , in order to limit the size of the presentation, although rigorous statements should be obtainable in this case as well.
-More specifically in this case we have
+\begin{remark} In the other parameter regime that we will consider in Section~\ref{s.O1separation}, we let $\e \to 0^+$ for the fixed separation $b = O(1)$.
+Here we will only provide the formal asymptotics in order to keep the paper length manageable, although rigorous statements should be obtainable in this case as well.
+More specifically, in this case we have

 \end{remark}

 Moving on to the more general case of non-constant boundary conditions, we will show in Section~\ref{ss.two.var} the following: